forestbiotech-lab/PHENO-old/components/README.md

-	exampleCall.js connection between the route and database model perform the queries to the database sqldb has files with the tables described. index has the database configuration files
+	exampleCall.js connection between the route and database model perform the queries to the database sqldb has files with the tables described. index.js has the database configuration files and all the tables